mtanneau/Netlib_experiments/README.md

 julia --project=. -e 'using Pkg; Pkg.instantiate();'
 ```

-In particular, this step will automatically download and locally install open-source solvers Clp, ECOS, GLPK and IpOpt.
+In particular, this step will automatically download and locally install open-source solvers Clp, ECOS, GLPK, IpOpt and Tulip.
 Additional steps may be required for building the Julia interface of commercial solvers.
 See installation instructions for each solver's API.

 ### Download the Netlib LP testset.